skim1420/open-doors-server/README.md

 There are [Android](https://github.com/skim1420/open-doors-android) and [iOS](https://github.com/skim1420/open-doors-ios) client apps, which are single-button app that send the signed HTTP request.

+This python script runs as cgi-bin behind apache.

 You need to add a keys.json file with the following format:

 ```json